AzureCosmosDB/cosmosdb-nosql-copilot/lab/lab-guide.md

         """;
     ```

-    After querying for the most recent messages in Azure Cosmos DB, we reverse put them back in order in reverse.
+    After querying for the most recent messages in Azure Cosmos DB, we put them back in order in reverse.
 Recency matters in a conversation, the most recent text is what we want closer to the actual question.
 Counting the number of messages allows us to control the total number of tokens used while still providing relevant context.

 1. Next, within the **ChatService.cs** class, locate **GetChatCompletionAsync()** with the following signature.